Latin American music in the United States: 2010s continued success

 Perhaps the biggest subgenre of Latin American Music, Latin Trap has emerged to be one of the most popular genres of music to this day.
 Latin Trap, also known as Spanish Trap or trapeton, is a style of trap music that is infused and influenced by Latin Hip Hop and Reggaeton.

-Paving the way for Latin trap artists all over the world is Puerto Rico's own Bad Bunny.
-Bursting into the music scene in 2016, Bad Bunny is a chart-topping Latin trap artist based in San Juan.
-With hit songs like "I Like It" with Cardi B and J Balvin, which became the first Latin trap song to reach No. 1 the Billboard Hot 100, and "MIA" featuring Drake, which debuted at No. 5 on the Hot 100 in October 2018, Bad Bunny is one of the most successful Latin artists of his generation.
+Bad Bunny started into music in 2016 is a chart-topping Latin trap artist based in San Juan.
+It gave hit songs like "I Like It" with Cardi B and J Balvin, which became the first Latin trap song to reach No. 1 the Billboard Hot 100, and "MIA" featuring Drake, which debuted at No. 5 on the Hot 100 in October 2018.

 The 2018 Top Latin Artist Billboard award was won by Dominican-Puerto Rican reggaeton and Latin trap singer, Ozuna.
 Ozuna's infectious music has put him on top of Latin song charts and was even named YouTube's most watched artist of 2018.

 Ozuna released his first studio album titled Odisea on August 25, 2017.
 His song, "Me Niego", alongside Reik and Wisin, peaked at number 6 and his song "El Farsante", featuring Romeo Santos, peaked at number 2.
 In his second studio album, Aura, he took part in one of the most anticipated collaborations of the year with Cardi B, and their song, "La Modelo", debuted at number 3 on the Hot Latin charts.
 Ozuna's most recent collaboration was with American singer Selena Gomez, Cardi B, and DJ Snake.
 Their song, "Taki Taki", took the U.S by storm.
 It debuted at number 1 and then led the Hot Latin chart for 13 weeks.'